 \subsection{Noise Filtering Analysis}

-We present an analysis to demonstrate how our framework prevents overfitting on noisy labels.
-To do so, we extract the 2,526 noisy examples from the TACRED dev and test sets where the relabeling by \citet{Alt2020TACREDRA} disagree with their original labels.
-Accordingly, we obtain a \emph{noisy set} containing those examples with original labels, and a \emph{clean set} with rectified labels.
-Then, we train a relation classifier on the union of the training set and the noisy set, then evaluate the model on the clean set.
-In this case, worse performance on the clean set indicates more severe overfitting on noise.
+The main experiments show that our framework can improve the overall performance of models trained with noisy labels.
+In this section, we further demonstrate how our framework prevents overfitting on noisy labels.
+To do so, we extract the 2,526 noisy instances from the development and test sets of TACRED where the relabeling by \citet{Alt2020TACREDRA} disagrees with the original labels.
+Accordingly, we obtain a \emph{noisy set} containing those examples with original labels and a \emph{clean set} with rectified labels.
+We train a relation classifier on the union of the training set and the noisy set and then evaluate the model on the clean set.
+In this case, worse performance on the clean set indicates more severe overfitting on noisy labels.

-\Cref{fig:noise} shows the results by C-GCN-CR and BERT$_\text{BASE}$-CR on the clean set, where we observe that: (1) Compared to the original base models ($\gamma=0.0$), those trained with framework achieves higher $F_1$ scores, indicating improved robustness against the label noise; (2) Comparing different base models, the large classifier BERT$_\text{BASE}$ is typically less noise-robust than a smaller model like C-GCN, which explains why the performance gain from our framework is more notable on BERT$_\text{BASE}$; (3) For both base models, the $F_1$ score first increases then decreases, being consistent with the delayed learning curves the neural models have on noisy instances~\cite{Arpit2017ACL}.
+\Cref{fig:noise} shows the results by C-GCN-CR and BERT$_\text{BASE}$-CR on the clean set, where we observe that: (1) Compared to the original base models~($\gamma=0.0$), those trained with our framework achieves higher $F_1$ scores, indicating improved robustness against the label noise; (2) Comparing different base models, the large classifier BERT$_\text{BASE}$ is typically less noise-robust than a smaller model like C-GCN, which explains why the performance gain from our framework is more notable on BERT$_\text{BASE}$; (3) For both models, the $F_1$ score first increases then decreases, consistent with the delayed learning curves that the neural models have on noisy instances~\cite{Arpit2017ACL}.